Tianyi20/tianyi20.github.io/_pages/about.md

 ---

-I'm a visiting student at [Yale Grab lab](https://www.eng.yale.edu/grablab/), where I typically work with postdoc [Prof. Yifan.Zhu](https://yifanzhu95.github.io/) (now incoming assistant professor at the Computer Science department at the University of Illinois Chicago.).
+I'm a visiting student at [Yale Grab lab](https://www.eng.yale.edu/grablab/), where I typically work with [Prof. Yifan.Zhu](https://yifanzhu95.github.io/) (now incoming assistant professor at the Computer Science department at the University of Illinois Chicago.).
 My research interest is **robotics real-to-sim with physics-informed knowledge**, especially **differentiable simulator** for contact rich manipulation.

 <!-- Feel free to see **[my research statement](../assets/quick_portofolio_research.pdf)** for more details. -->